michael-w-williams/wip/19/fn-ctx-tutorial/README.md

 (8) Modify the "Hello World!" boiler plate example (located in src -> main -> java -> com -> example -> fn -> HelloFunction.java) as described in the next section.

-(9) Deploy and invoke your function locally.
+(9) Deploy and invoke your function locally. (**Note:** You must complete the code changes described in the next section to get the output shown.)

 ![User input icon](images/userinput.png)
 ```sh